Posted in:

 Daffodil Festival – Narzissenfest

-The Narzissenfest (Daffodil Festival) is a flower festival in Ausseerland, Styria, which has taken place every spring since 1959.
+The Narzissenfest (Daffodil Festival) is a flower festival in Ausseerland, Styria held every spring since 1959.
 In the Salzkammergut in Austria, the daffodil has a white flower and grows on the meadows in the region.
+The festival is a joyous occasion involving the entire community, from gathering flowers to the festive procession, embodying the spirit of spring and regional tradition.
 Hundreds of thousands of these daffodils are collected by hand and put together in fantastic figures on floats.
 All the floats are then paraded on Lake Altausseersee.
 The locals dress up in lovely local traditional costumes.

 For more info, see: https://www.narzissenfest.at/en/